 Yet the idea that food may be a factor in ADHD symptoms lingers despite the scepticism of psychiatrists and the food industry, and the lived experience of many parents contradicts the view that changes in diet cannot reduce ADHD symptoms.
 One mother told me that when she removed artificial preservatives, artificial food dyes, sugar, and gluten from her daughter's diet, she no longer needed the Adderall she had been prescribed for her ADHD.
 Another mother found that her son's tic disorder, as well as his inability to concentrate, disappeared when she removed these same foods from his diet.
 Other parents of kids with hyperactivity and focusing problems have had similarly good results when putting their kids on the GAPS (Gut and Psychology) diet.

 While eliminating certain foods from a child's diet might not work with all children that have ADHD-type symptoms, research indicates that dietary interventions might well work for some kids.
 Parents should consult their child's pediatrician for information on dietary factors in ADHD.

 Copyright © Marilyn Wedge, Ph.D.

-Marilyn Wedge, Ph.D. is the author of Pills Are Not for Preschoolers: A Drug-Free Approach for Troubled Kids.
-Her forthcoming book explores a variety of alternatives to medication for ADHD kids.
+Marilyn Wedge, Ph.D. is the author of A Disease called Childhood: Why ADHD became an American Epidemic and Pills Are Not for Preschoolers: A Drug-Free Approach for Troubled Kids.

 Connect with Marilyn Wedge on Facebook